 Freshman Raquel Hopton

 Go behind the scenes of Illinois women's golf with "Chip Shots", the online golf journal.
-In the sixth edition of the season, freshman Raquel Hopton discusses the team's recent trip to Texas, fun and games on the road, and her preparation for the upcoming spring season.
+In the third spring edition of the season, freshman Raquel Hopton recaps the team's season-opening spring break trip.

 We just returned from our Spring Break trip.
 It was a very eventful and exciting 12 days.
 Starting off the season with a victory at the University of Florida tournament in Gainesville really gave our team the boost of confidence we needed.
 We felt prepared going into our first tournament of the spring because we had been keeping our game sharp at the Demirjian Indoor Facility over the winter.
 I had a good tournament in Florida, finishing 3rd place individually and setting my new low career score and finish.
 It was beautiful weather and it gave us a great attitude going to the Samford Intercollegiate at Limestone Springs in Alabama.
 Even though we had a rough last round, we still came out in the top 4.
 We tied the lowest round in school history during the second round (291) with Kristine (shooting a 69 which is her career low!) finishing 6th and Seul Ki finishing 3rd.
 Congrats girls!